 - All previous issues apply. - SSSE3 support is a requirement for macOS 10.6 kernel with 64-bit userspace enabled.
 This limitation can mostly be lifted by enabling the LegacyCommpage quirk. - Last released installer images for macOS 10.6 are macOS 10.6.7 builds 10J3250 (for MacBookPro8,x) and 10J4139 (for iMac12,x), without Xcode).
 These images are limited to their target model identifiers and have no -no_compat_check boot argument support.
 Modified images (with ACDT suffix) without model restrictions can be found here (MEGA Mirror), assuming macOS 10.6 is legally owned.
-Refer to the DIGEST.txt file for details.
+Read DIGEST.txt for more details.
 Note that these are the earliest tested versions of macOS 10.6 with OpenCore.